sseth18/Project-5-CSC509/README.md

-# CSC509: Project 5

- ## Introduction to Git and Github
+# CSC509-Project 5: Introduction to Git and Github

  Repository of solutions to array and list problems from various sources.